 We saw evidence the dentists justified, graded and reported on the radiographs they took.
-The practice carried out radiography audits 6-monthly following current guidance.
+The practice carried out radiography audits.
+We noted these were not completed 6 monthly in line with current guidance and did not have action plans developed.